croblesm/DBA-Mastery/ABOUTME.md

 If you don’t find me talking about SQL Server or geek stuff on twitter, it is very likely that I will be online playing videos games with my wife and daughter or hiking around the Denver mountains.

-Feel free to [email] or tweet me with any questions, comments.
+Feel free to email me at <dbamastery@gmail.com> or tweet me at [@dbamastery] with any questions, comments.
 I’m always happy to help and learn from the #SQLFamily.

 I hope you find all the information/ DBA tips shared in this repository are useful for you.